Goulburn to Sydney Classic: Women's race

 Women did not compete in the Goulburn to Sydney prior to 1980.
 When women's races were run, they were over shorter distances, such as in 1947 there was a race Camden to Sydney, won by Miss J Whiteley and the fastest time was Mrs O Herd Women did however set records on the course at the time of running the event, with Lillian Thorpe setting a time of 9hr 52' in 1932.
 Edna Sayers lowered the record to 7hr 41' 5" in 1933, and to 6hrs 11' 30" in 1935.
 In 1936 as part of her record-breaking ride from Canberra to Sydney, Edna Sayers set a new record for Goulburn to the Sydney GPO of 7hrs 43' 8".
-In 1980 one women from Canberra and one from Turramurra entered the amateur event, with Shaine Mulholland being reported as the first woman to finish the course, with Mishka Davies second..
+In 1980 one woman from Canberra and one from Turramurra entered the amateur event, with Shaine Mulholland being reported as the first woman to finish the course, with Mishka Davies second..
 In 2000 there was a separate women's race, won by Nathalie Bates.
 In 2008 were able to enter the open event.
 Women wanting to enter the event needed to be graded C and above and needed specific approval as the race exceeded the UCI maximum distance for women.
 The first female was Oenone Wood who finished 43rd overall.